amanfaras-3848/time-Homework-Tracker/README.md

 Alternatively, you can just right-click on dashboard.py, select Open with, and choose Python.

-Phase 2: How to Use the App
+Phase 2: How to Use

 1. Manage Your Schedule